tditirro/mobile_food_service/README.md

 ### TODO

 * Cleanup auto-generated views, tests, fixtures, ecto, etc.
-* Make `MobileFoodService.MobileFoodFacilities.FacilityType` more generic for other name/value pairs of data and resources like names, food items, cities, etc.
+* Add health check
+* Add distance to location-baseed search results
+* Add tests
 * Use a database and/or cache (Redis, :ets)
 * Filter on `status: "APPROVED"` only?
-* Run `mix format --check-formatted` during CI/DI/GH actions
-* Run `mix credo` for code analysis
 * Add `Dockerfile` and `entrypoint.sh`
-* Add tests
+* Make `MobileFoodService.MobileFoodFacilities.FacilityType` more generic for other name/value pairs of data and resources like names, food items, cities, etc.